electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/technology/lights/_index.md

 Audi introduced the next development stage of this technology, the HD Matrix LED high beam, in the A8 (D5).
 Each headlight integrates 32 small, individually controllable light-emitting diodes.
 They are arranged in two rows in a common housing.
 Thanks to the new configuration and to a low beam that is also variable, the HD Matrix LED headlights illuminate the road particularly dynamically and precisely.

-HD Matrix LED lights is installed on all e-trons, but you need to buy an option to active it.
+HD Matrix LED lights is installed on all Q8 e-trons, but you need to buy an option to active it.
 The optionId is **PX6**

 If you dont buy this option when ordering the car you can also buy it as [function on demand](/models/e-tron/technology/fod/) from the myAudi app.
 Note it requires two packages to get the full matrix experience as described above.
 The HD Matrix and Light Function package.

-See video below how HD Matrix works on an e-tron
+See video below how HD Matrix works on an Audi e-tron

 {{< youtube c9L-mwEpTDo >}}